Uththunga/EthosPrompt/README.md

 - 🛠️ Quality-Assured Templates
 - 📈 Improved ROI on AI Investments

+## 🔍 Filtering Prompts

+### By Difficulty
+Easily find prompts that match your expertise level:
+- **Beginner** - Perfect for those new to AI prompt engineering
+- **Intermediate** - For users with some experience in crafting prompts
+- **Advanced** - Complex prompts for experienced users

+Simply click on the difficulty level in the sidebar to filter prompts.
+Click the same level again to clear the filter.

+### Other Filtering Options
+- Filter by prompt groups
+- Search by keywords
+- Filter by subcategories

 ## 🚀 Getting Started

 1. Choose your industry category